spacepacket/network-visualizer/README.md

 Open the src/App.css file and replace its content with the following code with the code in App.css in this repo

 run: npm start

+In the browser, open the ExpertFlowStatistics.csv file from this repo.